The Michael Minger Act

 HISTORY: (Enact.
 Acts 2000, ch.
 190, § 7, effective July 14, 2000.)

-paid into the State Treasury and credited to a trust and agency fund known as the
+into the State Treasury and credited to a trust and agency fund known as the "Michael

-"Michael Minger/Priddy fire prevention fund."
-The funds shall be used by the fire
+Minger/Priddy fire prevention fund."
+The funds shall be used by the fire marshal to

-marshal to educate students and personnel of postsecondary education institutions
+educate students and personnel of postsecondary education institutions regarding the

-regarding the dangers of fire and methods of fire prevention, and to investigate the
+dangers of fire and methods of fire prevention, and to investigate the source of any

-source of any fires or threats of fire that take place on the campus of a postsecondary
+fires or threats of fire that take place on the campus of a postsecondary education

-education institution.
-No portion of this fund shall lapse into the general fund at
+institution.
+No portion of this fund shall lapse into the general fund at the end

 HISTORY: (Enact.
 Acts 2002, ch.
 166, § 1, effective July 15, 2002.)